Cheetah: Competition

-Although cheetahs and spotted hyenas favor different prey, the latter will nevertheless steal cheetah kills with no difficulty, with George Schaller observing that cheetahs in the Serengeti lost 4% of their kills to them.
-Cheetahs, particularly females with cubs, may attempt to protect their kills from hyenas by making threatening vocalizations and lunges, but may retreat if the larger carnivores persist, though exceptions have occurred.
+Larger carnivores can kill cheetahs and steal their kills.
+Cheetahs sometimes attempt to protect their kills from larger carnivores by making threatening vocalizations and lunges, and cheetah mothers have been observed to drive off leopards threatening their cubs.
+Large male cheetahs chase leopards for considerable distances.

+In the Serengeti, cheetahs lose about 4% of their kills to spotted hyenas.
+In north-central Namibia, 34% of scent marking sites were shared by cheetahs and leopards, though they avoid interacting with each other by marking at different times, with cheetahs visiting such sites at night, while leopards do so in the morning.
+Unlike the African wild dog, cheetah population density in an area remains stable when lion population density increases, despite the risk of juvenile mortality; cheetahs only avoids lion visible presence, but not avoids regions inhabited by lions.

+One case of a black-backed jackal distracting preys so a cheetah can catch it is known.

 In Iran, cheetahs compete with leopards for chinkara, bezoar ibex and urial.
-One study undertaken in the Bafq Protected Area found that cheetahs avoided leopards by occupying lower elevations, though one cheetah was nevertheless killed by a leopard during the study.
-Cheetah mothers have however been observed to drive off leopards threatening their cubs.
-In north-central Namibia, cheetahs and leopards sometimes visit the same scent marking sites, though they avoid interacting with each other by marking at different times, with cheetahs visiting such sites at night, while leopards do so in daylight.
+In the Bafq Protected Area, cheetahs avoided leopards by moving to lower elevations, though one cheetah was killed by a leopard during the study period.

 Threats

 The cheetah is threatened by several factors, like habitat loss and fragmentation of populations.
 Habitat loss is caused mainly by the introduction of commercial land use, such as agriculture and industry.
 It is further aggravated by ecological degradation, like woody plant encroachment, which is common in southern Africa.
 Moreover, the species apparently requires a sizeable area to live in as indicated by its low population densities.
 Shortage of prey and conflict with other species such as humans and large carnivores are other major threats.
 The cheetah appears to be less capable of coexisting with humans than the leopard.
 With 76% of its range consisting of unprotected land, the cheetah is often targeted by farmers and pastoralists who attempt to protect their livestock, especially in Namibia.
 Illegal wildlife trade and trafficking is another problem in some places (like Ethiopia).
 Some tribes, like the Maasai people in Tanzania, have been reported to use cheetah skins in ceremonies.
 Roadkill is a threat in areas where roads have been constructed in natural habitats or through protected areas; roadkilled cheetahs were found in Kalmand, Touran National Park and Bafq in Iran.
-The reduced genetic variability makes cheetahs more vulnerable to diseases; however, the threat posed by infectious diseases may be minor, given the low population densities and hence a reduced chance of infection.
+The reduced genetic variability makes cheetahs more vulnerable to diseases; however, the threat posed by infectious diseases may be minor, given the low population density and hence a reduced chance of infection.